The Mystery of the Manger

 Secondly, in the canon of Holy Thursday, Christ has brought the disciples to the table in the upper room; but in the canon the forefeast He has summoned the Magi to “the manger.”
 Now, what is a manger?
 It is a crib or a box to contain food for animals.
 But here, in a beautiful and spiritually rich interpretation, it is the incarnate Wisdom of God who lies in the manger, not as food for the “dumb beasts”, but as mystical food for the Magi: specifically, “the mystical food of the knowledge of God.”
 Thus we see that, as the Mystical Supper of the disciples “nourishes the soul”, the crib/manger is, for the Magi, a “banquet”.

-And this leads to a second observation: the salvation which Christ accomplishes is not limited to the “work” of His death (or even the resurrection) but it extends backwards to His nativity, and indeed His whole incarnate life in the flesh.
+And this leads to a second observation: the salvation which Christ accomplishes is not limited to the “work” of His death (or even the resurrection) but includes His nativity, and indeed His whole incarnate life in the flesh.

 With love in Christ,